Gabi-Gindoff/MazeGame/README.md

   - **Clarity:** Verified instructions for clear and understandable guidance.
   - **Correctness:** Ensured that instructions accurately reflected game mechanics.

-Adam and Gabi performed various testing to guarantee the functionality of key features, the accuracy of provided instructions, and successful dependency management.
+We performed various testing to guarantee the functionality of key features, the accuracy of provided instructions, and successful dependency management.
 All tests were successful, confirming a reliable and enjoyable user experience.